a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Open a volume window containing a file and a folder.
 Open the folder window.
 Drag the file to the folder icon (not the window).
 Verify that the folder window activates and updates to show the file.

 * Launch DeskTop.
 Open a volume window containing a folder.
 Open the folder.
 Close the folder's window.
 Verify that it animates into the volume icon, which becomes selected.
 * Launch DeskTop.
-Open a volume window containing a folder and a sub-folder.
+Open a volume window containing a folder and a subfolder.
 Open the folder.
-Open the sub-folder.
-Close the sub-folder's window.
+Open the subfolder.
+Close the subfolder's window.
 Verify that it animates into the the folder icon, which becomes selected.
 * Launch DeskTop.
-Open a volume window containing a folder and a sub-folder.
+Open a volume window containing a folder and a subfolder.
 Open the folder.
-Open the sub-folder.
+Open the subfolder.
 Close the parent folder's window.
 Verify that it animates into the volume icon, which becomes selected.

 * Perform the following tests in DeskTop using Mouse Keys mode:
   * Use the arrow keys to move the mouse to the top, bottom, left, and right edges of the screen.
 Verify that the mouse is clamped to the edges and does not wrap.